 This agreement is then documented along with a written summary of all stockists so there are no surprises, grey areas, or the risk of handshake agreement being forgotten or misinterpreted.

-For Stock labels where an exclusivity guarantee is not in place in a particular area, we’ll make sure there are no style cross overs.
+For fast fashionlabels where an exclusivity guarantee is not in place in a particular area, we’ll make sure there are no SKU cross overs.

 10. Do you offer credit accounts?

 All clients of Alice in La-La begin on cash-before-delivery terms.
-Payment methods include bank transfer, credit card, debit, eftpos or cash.
+Payment methods include bank transfer, credit card, debit card, eftpos or cash.

 To gain immediate priority dispatch many of our clients have chosen to authorise an Auto-Payment whereby their card is charged an payment receipt emailed as soon as stock is ready to be dispatched...
 They get their delivery super-fast and we waive the usual 1% credit card processing fee.